dinualx/Data-Collection-App/README.md

 I have defined some instance variables because I need them several times for certain methods.
 In order not to call every time the first method that returned the variable.
-Basically, by the method that returns a certain variable that I need for other methods, I also populated the respective class variable.
+Basically, by the method that returns a certain variable that I need for other methods, I also populated the respective instance variable.

     def __init__(self):
         self.average_data = []